-By the late 1800’s the urban sprawl of San Antonio, created by Samuel Maverick and other developers, had all but strangled the hallowed ground of the Alamo battlefield.
+By the late 1800s, the urban sprawl of San Antonio, created by Samuel Maverick and other developers, had all but strangled the hallowed ground of the Alamo battlefield.
 The mission/fort compound was soon forgotten, where so many brave men had fought and died, their blood baptizing its very earth, was nothing more than just another city plaza.
-All that was left of the famous fort were three building, and even those would become lost to commercial development.
+All that was left of the famous fort were three buildings, and even those would become lost to commercial development.

-In this post I’ll cover the Alamo’s post-army period when the buildings that remained continued to fall victim to further degradation, as developers, the City, and the State saw the Alamo’s grounds as little more than for commercial use.
+In this post, I’ll cover the Alamo’s post-army period when the buildings that remained continued to fall victim to further degradation, as developers, the City, and the State saw the Alamo’s grounds as little more than for commercial use.

 Where Jim Bowie died

 The Alamo’s main gate building was no longer called the Low Barracks, but the Galera.
-It was there in a room to the right of the gate that James Bowie was killed in his sick bed during the 1836 battle.
-Now, without its connecting walls, it sat alone, in the middle of the vastness between the de Valero and Alamo Plazas.
+It was there in a room to the right of the gate that James Bowie was killed in his sickbed during the 1836 battle.
+Now, without its connecting walls, it sat alone in the middle of the vastness between the de Valero and Alamo Plazas.

-To City officials the Galera was nothing more than an eyesore.
-Besides sitting in the middle of two large plazas a large pond would form when it rained, where the main gate’s entrance had been.
+To City officials, the Galera was nothing more than an eyesore.
+Besides sitting in the middle of two large plazas, a large pond would form when it rained, where the main gate’s entrance had been.
 This was likely caused by the depression left by the fort’s defensive Lunette, which the Mexican Army had filled in after the 1836 battle.
-The City Council didn’t care about the buildings historical significance; it was in the way and had to go.
+The City Council didn’t care about the building’s historical significance; it was in the way and had to go.

 Honore Grenet (1823-1882)

-After the U.S. Army left the Catholic Church received an offer of $20,000 for the purchase of the Long Barracks from local merchant Honore Grenet.
-Grenet had a grand idea to convert the building into a large, two story shopping center.
-And with the wide Alamo Plaza at its front everyone would be able to see his store unhindered.
+Grenet had a grand idea of converting the building into a large, two-story shopping center.
+With the expansive Alamo Plaza at its front, everyone would be able to see his store unhindered.

-As soon as the Church accepted Grenet’s offer he began ripping up what the Army had built over the Long Barracks, adding his own outlandish design over what little was left of its original walls.
-Grenet’s thought was to capture the idea of the Alamo battle by making his store look like a fort, complete with turrets and wooden cannons.
-Although it was horrendous in what he did to this historic structure, these types of extravagant designs were very common for commercial buildings at the time.
-But it also showed the total disregard by Grenet and the City in preserving what was left of the Alamo.
-And it gets worse!
+As soon as the Church had accepted Grenet’s offer, he began ripping up what the Army had built, adding an outlandish design over what little was left of its Long Barracks’ original walls.
+Grenet’s idea was to capture the essence of the Alamo’s 1836 battle by making his store resemble a fort, complete with turrets and wooden cannons.

 When Grenet died in 1882, the shopping center/Long Barracks was sold to another mercantile company, Hugo and Schmeltzer.
 However, the new owner couldn’t use the Alamo church as a warehouse any longer; the Catholic Church had sold the building to the State of Texas three years earlier, also for $20,000, rescuing it from commercial hands.

-A new era was about to begin for the Alamo’s church, but not it’s Long Barracks.
+A new era was about to begin for the Alamo’s church, but not its Long Barracks.

 Restoring some dignity to the Alamo